Cray-HPE/docs-csm/operations/network/management_network/bican_technical_details.md

 As can be seen in the diagram above, traffic ingress from the site for the CHN is over the edge routers.
 Typically these are a pair of Arista switches which provide other HSN access -- for ClusterStor, for example.

-NOTE: Arista routing configurations as a virtual routing instance are in scope for CSM 1.2 CHN work.
-Other edge routers, including Cisco and Juniper are out of scope.

 ### 2.1 CHN system ingress endpoints accessible in CSM 1.2

 - Designated Application Nodes, particularly **UAN, over SSH**.